wincentbalin/geoloc-kde/README.md

 # Text-based geolocation software

-This is the code from the paper ["Kernel density estimation for text-based geolocation"](http://verbs.colorado.edu/~mahu0110/pubs/Kernel%20Denstity%20Estimation%20for%20Text-Based%20Geolocation%20(Hulden%20et%20al.,%202015).pdf).
+This is the code from the paper ["Kernel density estimation for text-based geolocation"](http://verbs.colorado.edu/~mahu0110/pubs/Kernel%20Denstity%20Estimation%20for%20Text-Based%20Geolocation%20(Hulden%20et%20al.,%202015).pdf) by Mans Hulden, Miikka Silfverberg, and Jerid Francom.
 The original repository resided at [Google Code](https://code.google.com/archive/p/geoloc-kde/) and is currently archived.

 # Text-based geolocation